-Bright Mosaic has partnered with MOST/DFW to provide occupational and speech-language therapies in our clinics.
+Bright Mosaic provides occupational and speech-language therapies in our clinics.
 So, parents, say goodbye to driving to separate locations for the therapies your child may need!

 Notice: Occupational Therapy Requirements

 Occupational therapy, also referred to as OT, is the only profession that helps people across the lifespan to perform meaningful activities (occupations) and to be as independent as possible.

 According to the American Occupational Therapy Association, “Occupational therapy can help children with autism perform better in school and home environments.
 Parents who are referred to occupational therapy practitioners often have concerns about the behavioral and social development problems their children with autism display in these environments, and practitioners can assist with these issues.”